Ethics in publishing

 An abstract of between 50 and 250 words.
-Abstracts should not contain formulae.
+Abstracts should not contain formulae or abbreviations.

 Must be included and at least the first one should be selected from the list below.
 Some keywords from outside the list may be added but the total number of keywords should not exceed five.
 The letters before the keywords are those of the surnames of the five editors.
 The paper is submitted to the editor whose initial is given before the first keyword selected from the list.